Any seasoned prepper is not going to rely on luck when it comes to keeping themselves and their loved ones fed during a survival situation.

 The ethereal, white, and dangerous berries of the mistletoe plant stand at odds with its traditional place of honor at holiday celebrations.

-There are many varieties of mistletoe, and these species are very wildly in toxicity though all parts of the plants are dangerous and in particular the berries.
+There are many varieties of mistletoe.
+Generally, all parts of the plant are dangerous, including the berries.

 ❌ Yew berries